 Graphics and Design

-Cardiology Graphics and Design provides professional graphic design services to C5Research and the Heart & Vascular Institute within Cleveland Clinic.
+Cardiology Graphics and Design provides professional graphic design services to C5Research and the Heart, Vascular & Thoracic Institute within Cleveland Clinic.
 Their goal is to ensure that any graphic materials required reflect the professionalism and high quality of the #1 Heart Center in the US.

 Graphics has three very talented, degreed professionals who design and create research study tools, presentations, manuscript figures, newsletters, brochures, trial logos, as well as, maintaining the C5Research website.